glasgowm148/Phenotype/README.md

 1.
 ```
-python3 SNPedia/DataCrawler.py -f [Absolute path of your downloaded raw 23andMe data]
+python3 SNPedia/DataScraper.py -f [Absolute path of your downloaded raw 23andMe data]
 ```
-This sets up the datacrawler using your data as a means to highlight what SNPs are relevant to you.
+This sets up the DataScraper using your data as a means to highlight what SNPs are relevant to you.

 2.
 ```